How to Choose The Best Kids Toys (That Won’t Clutter Your Home)

 2. Limit Toys (& Kids Will Enjoy Them More)

-A home could never look or work exactly like a Montessori classroom, but the basic Montessori idea of “freedom within limits” certainly comes into play in our everyday lives at home.
-We limit the freedom a young child has in order to set them up for success, increasing their freedom (and responsibility) as they get older.
+A home could never look or work exactly like a Montessori classroom.
+However, the basic Montessori idea of “freedom within limits” certainly comes into play in our everyday lives at home.
+We limit the freedom a young child has to set them up for success, increasing their freedom (and responsibility) as they age.

-There are countless ways to organize toys, but limiting a child’s toys to an amount they can take out and put away independently gives them more freedom and choice.
+There are countless ways to organize toys.
+Limiting a child’s toys to an amount they can take out and put away independently gives them more freedom and choice.

 This doesn’t mean getting rid of all of their toys.
 It might mean limiting them to a certain number, or only to a specific room, or even rotating small bins of toys in and out periodically.